peterjohndean/CustomTypeInteger24/README.md

 - The minimum required syntax is to include `==` and `<` operators.
 - These operators, along with `>`, `>=`, `<=`, and `!=`, are automatically included.
 - While this syntax enables us to work with literals, it does not allow operands to interact with other data types.
-- We will need to include these operators in the next version.
+- We will need to include these additional operators in the next version.